Water play

 • Facilities:

-• onsite – barbeque, shaded beach, small water tap (it is on a rainwater tank, given the current drought there was no water available.
-Bring water bottles for drinking and rinsing off if needed.)
+• onsite – barbeque, shaded beach, small rainwater tank tap.
+Bring water bottles for drinking and rinsing off if needed.

 • nearby – toilets, small playground, bait shop, fish & chip shop, bakery